musabshak/lab2-quizzical-musabshak-json/README.md

 - Output is a modal and is animated (fades into screen-middle from screen-top).
 - Light sweep effect when hovering over submit button.
 - Page works perfectly in mobile; answer choices arrange as columns instead of rows.

+### Extra credit
+- Why should `<script src="main.js"></script>` be placed right before the closing \</body> tag, rather than in \<head>\</head>?
+    - If there is a lot of code in the JS file, the page may load visibly slowly.
+This is because browser reads HTML from top to bottom and loading a long JS file in the head section at the top will delay loading of the HTML page.
+    - Not relevant for this assignment but if the JS file edits any HTML/CSS upon being read in, loading it in the head section may throw errors.
+This is because there will have been no HTML read at the time the JS script is loaded.